-In addition to routine pre-surgical testing, all patients are tested for COVID-19 within one to three days of surgery.
+In addition to routine pre-surgical testing, all patients are tested for COVID-19 within five days of their surgery date.
 Patients are also screened the day of surgery for COVID-19 symptoms, and are provided with a mask for their safety.

 Can family be at the hospital during my surgery?

 To view the most recent Catholic Health visitor guidelines and restrictions, click here.